vincentchachere/Azure-Network-Protocols/README.md

 📬 Email: vincent.chachere@gmail.com

-(Please no soliticing, or I will have to block you.
-Only real connections, please and thank you.)
+(No soliticing, only real connections, please and thank you.)

 </details>